Alxandr/master-thesis/src/chapter-4/others.md

 and also runs Safe Exam Browser which then connects to the LMS and allows access to selected client applications on said server [@Halbherr2014].

-ETH Zurich also takes snapshot of the screen at regular intervals.
+ETH Zurich also takes snapshots of the screen at regular intervals.
 However, these snapshots are never looked at unless requested by the student themselves.
 The students are assured that the snapshots will not be used to find cheaters, and are only there in case something goes wrong during the exam, so that most